 - TF-CBT Treatment Provider Referrals and Consultations for families who may benefit from treatment in their home communities

-How long it will take for your child and family to begin treatment with a TF-CBT therapist in our program varies, but typically ranges from 4 to 8 weeks.
+How long it will take for your child and family to begin treatment with a TF-CBT therapist in our program varies.
+When you speak with our program coordinator before your first appointment, she will be able to give you an estimated wait time (if any).
 For families who may benefit from our TF-CBT group treatment program, new group rounds begin approximately every three months.

 During the treatment scheduling process, our team does our very best to take into consideration your family’s needs, including the severity of your child’s symptoms and your family’s schedule availability.
 If you have any questions during your wait for treatment, please do not hesitate to contact us.